ecofriendly homestead

 • Molybdenum: Supports nitrogen processing in the plant by feeding microorganisms

-what are some symptoms of nutrient deficiency in plants?
+What are some symptoms of nutrient deficiency in plants?

 You'll notice in this chart that sometimes symptoms that you see in plants need to be examined more closely before you start your fertilizer application to remedy it.